 This percentage of respondents indicated that they are or will be eligible for retirement within two years.

-Constructs
+Executive Council of Physical Therapy and Occupational Therapy Examiners | 2022 Constructs

 Similar items are grouped together and their scores are averaged and multiplied by 100 to produce 12 construct measures.
 These constructs capture the concepts most utilized by leadership and drive organizational performance and engagement.